 Please realize that we make a sincere attempt to see each client on time and a phone call is appreciated by all if an appointment needs to be rescheduled.

 We do offer a convenient early morning drop-off service for those people who cannot free up enough time for an appointment, and we do this at no additional charge.
 Also, this service sometimes is a preferable alternative to the wait (and additional work-in fee if we are fully booked) often accompanied by walking in without an appointment.

 We make every effort to ensure that all fees are fair and reasonable and you are encouraged to discuss charges before services are rendered.
 Our fees are based upon time spent, medication, diagnostics and procedures necessary to ensure the best medical treatment for your pet.

 Payment in full is required at the time services are rendered.
 Due to the financial requirements of running a business, we do not allow any type of payment plans.
 However, we do accept a wide array of payment options including Care Credit.
-For a full list payments accepted, see the bottom of our About Us page.
+For a complete list payments accepted, see the bottom of our About Us page.
 If you require special arrangements, please talk to a member of our reception team, prior to treatment.